cannon-complexity/Oxford_Masters_Dissertation_MFoCS/README.md

-# Oxford MFoCS Masters Dissertation
+# Oxford MFoCS Master's Dissertation

 This is my Master's dissertation from Oxford on the subject of comparing the Louvain method versus the Leiden method (complex networks community detection).